ddev/ddev/docs/content/users/quickstart.md

 ssh-auth status: healthy
 ```

-## Removing projects from DDEV-Local
+## Removing projects from DDEV

-To remove a project from DDEV-Local's listing you can use the destructive option (deletes database, removes item from ddev's list, removes hostname entry in hosts file):
+To remove a project from DDEV’s listing you can use the destructive option (deletes database, removes item from DDEV’s list, removes hostname entry in hosts file):

 `ddev delete <projectname>`
 or